ONONDAGA LAKE PARK:

 Note; Right a pedestrian bridge crosses over I-690 and RR tracks to Pleasant Beach Rd.

-Future plans call for completing a 12-mile loop around the Lake.
-This will also give you access to the Onondaga Creekwalk which begins at the southern end of the Lake and follows Onondaga Creek south to downtown Syracuse.
+Future plans call for continuing the trail south to the Onondaga Creekwalk which begins at the southern end of the Lake and follows Onondaga Creek south to downtown Syracuse.
+I believe this section has started construction in 2018, but not sure.
+Then returning north to the Onondaga Lake Park Visitor Center, thus completing a 12-mile loop around the Lake.

 CLICK HERE FOR MAP